How to Unclog THC Vape Cartridge

 Low Battery Power

 If your vape seems to be clogging constantly, your battery might be the culprit.
 The coil inside your cartridge needs to reach a specific temperature to vaporize the oil instantly and efficiently.
 When your battery is low on power, it can’t supply enough energy to get the coil hot enough.
+Some vape devices use advanced batteries with preheating or automatic modes to help maintain optimal vaporization and reduce clogging.
 Instead of vaporizing, the oil just gets warmed up, turning it into a thick, sticky residue that doesn’t get cleared from the airway.
 Over a few puffs, this residue builds up and creates a clog.
 A simple way to prevent this is to keep your vape battery fully charged.
 This ensures the coil always has enough power to do its job properly, turning that oil into smooth vapor instead of a sticky mess.

 How To Fix A Clogged Vape Cart?